AI Agent Governance: Mapping NIST, EU AI Act, ISO 42001, and OWASP to Runtime Enforcement

 | SOC 2 — Processing Integrity | Atomic reserve-commit operations | Transaction logs, concurrency test evidence |

-| SOC 2 — Confidentiality | Tenant scope isolation | Isolation configuration, cross-tenant access test results |
+| SOC 2 — Confidentiality | No direct Cycles substitute for data isolation | Application authorization, datastore isolation, and cross-tenant access tests |

 From Framework to Implementation